Remove it fast & Get Paid Well, in your local area.

 If you’re deciding how to move forward with a damaged or non-running vehicle, understanding the difference between junking and salvaging can help.

-If your vehicle still contains reusable, in-demand parts, salvaging can significantly increase your payout beyond basic scrap value.
+If your vehicle still contains reusable, valuable parts, salvaging can significantly increase the value of your offer beyond basic scrap value.
 Junking is typically faster, but may not maximize what your vehicle is truly worth.

 Can You Sell a Vehicle Without a Title?